Updated May 23rd, 2022

 What Is an Example of Openness?

-An example of openness is the practice of open-notebook science.
-This involves placing a researcher’s personal or laboratory notebook online accompanied by all the raw and processed data and any additional materials, as this information is being generated.
-It is one of the most transparent approaches to research and includes the less significant, failed, and otherwise unpublished experiments.
+An example of openness is the practice of open notebook science.
+It’s about putting the personal or laboratory notebook of a researcher online, accompanied by all raw and processed data and any additional materials as this information is generated.
+It’s one of the most transparent approaches to research and includes the least significant, failed, and unpublished experiments, otherwise known as negative results.

 Open-notebook science is essential because it implies that the research is reported on an ongoing basis, without significant delay.
 This, in turn, enables others to understand precisely how research happens within a field or a specific research group.
 This research is then valuable to collaborators, prospective students, or future employers.